 SFP’s Target 75 Initiative aims to ensure that 75 percent or more of world seafood production in key sectors is either sustainable or making regular, verifiable improvements.
 The initiative aims to mobilize improvements in as much of the world’s production, as quickly as possible by working with industry partners.
 The initiative currently includes 13 sectors,3 which are defined largely by species.
 The seafood sectors included in Target 75 represent roughly 40% of total global production.

 Mapping against the existing T75 sectors was performed using the sector’s most recent definitions.
-In 2021, the definitions and scope of some sectors were revised (e.g., the Reduction Fisheries sector is currently named Global Marine Ingredients, and includes additional species groups and countries).
-More information on Target 75 and each of the sector’s latest definitions will be available soon on the SFP website’s T75 page.
+More information on Target 75 and each of the sector’s latest definitions is available on the SFP website’s T75 page.

 1 Most (>90%) of the FIPs now report their information in fisheryprogress.org.
 This includes the estimated FIP volume, which was used in this analysis.
 For detailed information about the scope (species, jurisdiction, flag countries), progress, or other specific attributes, of individual FIPs, please visit www.FisheryProgress.org, https://www.fishsource.org/improvement-project, or the respective FIP pages (for FIPs not reporting in FisheryProgress).
 (Back to citation)